 - Serve immediately or refrigerate up to one hour.

-This idea is very versatile.
+These Chocolate Banana Sundae Bites are very versatile.
 You can easily switch out the cupcake picks and sprinkles to match any holiday or celebration.

 I hope you try this fun banana dessert for Valentine’s Day with your mini chefs.